Rabotiagi/MSE_Lab4/README.md

 ```
 4. To run the app type
 ```
-node main.js [options]
+node app.js [options]
 ```
-5. To run tests you can type
+5. To run the test, at first comment lines 116-128 in app.js file and then type
 ```
 npm test
 ```